-An important math lesson plan for all of us.
-Math for a better world.
-Math that’s real-world and meaningful.
-Let’s humanize math with inclusive social emotional learning (SEL) stories.
+A mindful math lesson plan for all of us.
+Real life meaningful math stories from all over the world.
+Let’s humanize math with inclusive and meaningful math education.
 Globally adaptive.
 Language inclusive.

 **Scroll down to see a text version you can translate into other languages with the blue language selector below**

 Mindful Math: Meaningful Math That’s Culturally Relevant To Love Lifelong Learning

 This real-world meaningful math lesson plan is for any group of humans to engage in together.
 At school, at home, or wherever you’d like.
 For ANY learning journey story!
 You may find it helpful to break this lesson into two sessions, depending on time available.

 - Be Curious & Empathetic

 - Practice & Love Mindful Math